Jonasity/DataEngineeringHWRedone/README.md

 In the terminal, run with:
 python test1.py   (For the first task)
 python test2.py   (For the second task)
-The program will print out to the console as well that allows for a quick glance at the output format
+The program will print out to the console which allows for a quick glance at the output format
 Running these commands will call the functions with the necessary inputs to complete tasks 1 and 2

 The MapReduce framework is located, fittingly, in the framework.py file.